 The independent investigation will consider the FCA’s actions, policies and approach when regulating LCF.
 Please find more information about the remit of the investigation here.

 Bondholders and others affected by the role of the FCA and the collapse of LCF can submit information to the investigation here.

-The COVID-19 pandemic has posed significant challenges for the FCA as it transitioned to home working and developed and implemented urgent policy measures.
-In turn, these have further impacted on the timetable for interviews with FCA employees.
-In the circumstances, Dame Elizabeth has notified the FCA of her revised timeline for delivering her report.
+In the circumstances, to allow proper consideration of these issues, and assuming there are no other significant developments, Dame Elizabeth has notified the FCA of the revised timeline for delivering her report.
 The exchange of letters between Dame Elizabeth and the FCA can be seen here.

 Dame Elizabeth Gloster said: “I am very conscious that many individuals who invested in LCF have been impacted both personally and financially by LCF’s insolvency and will understandably be disappointed by the further delay in the delivery of my report.
 However, as I have said previously, I consider it vital for all concerned that my report is thorough and robust, and takes into account all the relevant issues.
 I have asked the FCA to take any necessary steps to ensure my investigation is completed as soon as possible so that I can share my report with them for submission to HM Treasury by the revised date.”